MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/04-gen-ai-vision.md

    print(response.choices[0].message.content)
     ```

 1. Use the **CTRL+S** command to save your changes to the code file.
-You can also close the code editor (**CTRL+Q**) if you like.

-1. In the cloud shell command line pane beneath the code editor, enter the following command to run the app:
+1. In the terminal, enter the following command to run the app:

     ```
    python chat-app.py